Today's Articles

 Originally Benedict Institute, it was founded under the auspices of the American Baptist Home Mission Society.
 Mrs. Bathsheba A. Benedict of Pawtucket, R.I., provided financial support, adding to a small legacy from her husband.
 This purchased an 80-acre plantation near Columbia to educate recently emancipated people of African descent.
 Benedict set out from humble beginnings to prepare men and women to be "powers for good in society."

 During the first 25 years of its existence, Benedict's educational program tackled the severely limited economic and social conditions of the Blacks in the South.
 Its original objective was to train teachers and preachers, and its first curriculum was limited to reading, writing, and arithmetic.
-Later it added an industrial department offering carpentry, shoemaking, printing, and painting.
+Later, it added an industrial department that offered carpentry, shoemaking, printing, and painting.
 On November 2, 1894, it was chartered as a liberal arts college by the South Carolina Legislature, and the name "Benedict Institute" was changed to "Benedict College."

 Reference: